giotto-ai/time_series_energy_demand/README.md

 conda activate time
 pip install -r requirements.txt
 ```
-Then the notebook 'energy_demand_time_series' will walk you through the analysis and the prediction steps.
+Then the notebook 'energy_demand_time_series.ipynb' will walk you through the analysis and the prediction steps.

 ## Results
 In this section we present the results.
 The figure below shows the reference values as well as the predictions for one of the models shown in the notebook.

 ![alt text](data/figures/comparison.png)

-An important point for this directory is to show different models giotto-learn has to offer.
+An important point for this directory is to show different models giotto-time has to offer.
 In the table below we list the results for different models and different metrics.

 |                               | rel. mean abs. error   | rel. mean squared error   | max. error   | SMAPE   | coeff. of determination   |
 |:------------------------------|:-----------------------|:--------------------------|:-------------|:--------|:--------------------------|